 We can observe an inverse relationship from the chart – when the STI is at a peak, the net-net stock count is low and when the STI is at a low, the net-net stock count is high.

-As of 15 December 2017, there were 97 net-net stocks.
+As at 15 January 2018, there were 92 net-net stocks.
 This is comfortably between the net-net stock count’s peak-and-trough from 2005 till today.

 A Foolish takeaway